 be used with Elasticsearch (the field name can contain characters accepted by Elasticsearch but not by Hive).
 For such cases, one can use the

-es.mapping.names setting which accepts a comma-separated list of names mapping in the following format:
+es.mapping.names setting which accepts a comma-separated list of mapped names in the following format:

 Hive field name:

 Elasticsearch field name

 Hive is case insensitive while Elasticsearch is not.
 The loss of information can create invalid queries (as the column in Hive might not match the one in Elasticsearch).
 To avoid this, elasticsearch-hadoop will always convert Hive column names to lower-case.
 This being said, it is recommended to use the default Hive style and use upper-case names only for Hive commands and avoid mixed-case names.

 Writing data to Elasticsearchedit